 3. The guest room door

-Nevertheless, hotels looking to replace legacy locks need to pay attention to security issues, particularly when guests may share their digital keys to family members or others within their travelling groups.
+Nevertheless, hotels looking to replace legacy locks need to pay attention to security issues, particularly when guests may share their digital keys with family members or others within their travelling groups.

 Transitioning from a legacy system to the cloud requires a tremendous amount of time, effort as well as resources.
 Thus, various hotels have opted for a mobile app that integrates well with the current system instead.